 About the Program at Shana's House

-The path to living sober can be hard and painful.
-That’s why it is so important to have a network of support during recovery.
-While treatment centers and half way houses can be successful initially, returning to the real world immediately can be jarring.
-Some newly recovered aren’t ready, and reentry too soon can be detrimental resulting in possible relapse, depression, or even self-harm.
+The path to living sober can be hard and painful, which is why developing a supportive network during recovery is imperative.
+While treatment centers and halfway houses can be successful initially, immediately returning to the real world can be jarring.
+Some newly recovered individuals are not ready, and premature re-entry can be detrimental, resulting in possible relapse, depression, or even self-harm.

-For many recovering addicts, it is essential that they are eased back into their lives gently with a cache of tools and support that will help them face their triggers.
-Womens houses like Shana’s House provide the necessary transition from treatment center to real life.
-We help those in recovery reenter their lives so that they are ready to face the pressures without jeopardizing the sober living they’ve worked so hard to achieve.
+For many recovering addicts, it is essential that they are eased back into their lives gently, with a cache of tools and support that will assist them in facing their triggers, while keeping their recovery as a top priority.
+Women's houses, like Shana’s House, provide the necessary transition from treatment center to real life.
+We help those in recovery re-enter their lives feeling prepared to face the pressures without jeopardizing the sober living they have worked so hard to achieve.

 Using a 2-phase approach, residents are able to heal physically, emotionally, and socially.
-They can also enhance their professional/academic career so that when they are ready to reenter their lives, they will come back even stronger.
-Through our program, our residents will learn how to embrace new habits that will help them master sober living and thrive.
+They can also enhance their professional/academic career, preparing for a stronger re-entry to their lives.
+Through our program, our residents will learn how to embrace new habits that will help them master sober living.

 Phase 1: Baby Steps towards Living Sober

-This is the very beginning phase of the program.
-Women are usually fresh out of rehabilitation, and early in their recovery.
-Often, the resident is extremely vulnerable and in a critical stage of maintaining control over their addiction.
-For an outsider, the steps they take may not seem very significant but to the resident these are massive leaps toward self-responsibility and autonomy.
-Shana’s House is able to successfully balance that fine line of providing enough healing to lead residents toward the path of self-sufficiency and recovery without becoming overwhelmed – which could cause discouragement and abandonment of the program.
+Phase 1 is the very beginning phase of the program.
+Women are usually fresh out of rehabilitation and early in their recovery.
+Often, the resident is extremely vulnerable and is in a critical stage of maintaining control over their addiction(s).
+For an outsider, the steps they take may not seem very significant.
+However, in the resident's perspective, these are massive leaps toward self-responsibility and autonomy.
+Shana’s House is able to successfully balance that fine-line of providing enough healing to lead residents toward the path of self-sufficiency and recovery without becoming overwhelmed, which could cause discouragement and abandonment of the program.

-Over the course of Phase I, each woman will progress through Orientation, Junior Resident, and Senior Resident status based on her own unique progress toward clearly defined goals.
+Over the course of Phase I, each woman will progress through Orientation, Junior Residency, and Senior Residency status based on their own unique progress toward well-defined goals.

 Phase 2: Staying on the Path of Sobriety and Self-sufficiency

-The next phase of our program will focus on strengthening the recovery process while helping residents become more independent.
+The next phase of our program focuses on strengthening the recovery process, while helping residents become more independent.
 This phase is for residents who have accomplished their goals in Phase 1 and are ready to progress to the next step.

-Phase 2 residents will continue to have weekly individual and group therapy sessions, random drug-testing, onsite case management, and family work.
-We want to help those in recovery establish self-reliance while maintaining the network of support they built during Phase 1.
+Phase 2 residents will continue to have weekly individual and group therapy sessions, random drug-testing, on-site case management, and family work.
+We aspire to help those in recovery establish self-reliance, while maintaining the network of support they built during Phase 1.
 Our goal is to establish a foundation for a seamless transition into the real world.

 Maintaining Sober Living with Continuous Care

 Staying sober is a lifelong process that doesn’t end when the resident finishes their recovery program.
 It is an ongoing battle that requires constant support and vigilance.
-That’s why our womens sober living home offers Continuing Care Services for any alumnae who has reentered their local community after completing Phase 1 or Phase 2.
+Our women's sober living home offers Continuing Care Services for any alumnae who has reentered their local community after completing Phase 1 or Phase 2.

 - Private sessions with a case manager (weekly)